neutrinojs/neutrino/packages/web/README.md

       },

       // Change options related to generating the HTML document
-      // See neutrino-middleware-html-template for the defaults
+      // See @neutrinojs/html-template for the defaults
       // used by the Web preset
       html: {},

       // Change options related to starting a webpack-dev-server
-      // See neutrino-middleware-html-template for the defaults
+      // See @neutrinojs/html-template for the defaults
       // used by the Web preset
       devServer: {
         // Disabling options.hot will also disable devServer.hot